Typography and Font Styles

 Letter and Word Spacing

-We have two properties to control the spacing between either letters or words.
-This kind of property, generally referred to as kerning, can augment readability.
-However, be careful implementing this property.
+We have two properties to control the spacing between letters or words.
+Adjusting spacing can augment readability.
+However, be careful when implementing these properties.
 Most typefaces have been designed with default kerning parameters, and the basic font families have been well tested for readability.

 .kerning-example {